bordaigorl/remy/README.md

 - paramiko
 - PyPDF2
 - PyQt5
+- python-poppler-qt5 (see below)

+Optional:

 - simplification (this requires python < 3.9, but I plan to make this dependency optional)
-- python-poppler-qt5 (see below)

 The following works on MacOs (Catalina), assuming `python` version 3.8 (if not, use `pyenv` to install and manage Python versions):